-The most suitable way of making sure that consistent branding requirements and messaging can be used by everyone within your team is by using web-to-publish templates that offer personalised, accessible, and pre-approved elements.
+The most suitable way of ensuring consistent branding requirements and messaging can be used by everyone within your team is by using digital and print templates that offer personalised, accessible, and pre-approved elements.
 These are especially helpful in keeping your branding consistent across all potential channels and different markets, whether they’re online or offline.

 Digital Asset Management (DAM)

 Digital assets are files like images, documents, videos, and such that are stored either on in-house servers or the cloud.
 Considering the role of digital channels in the success of a business, improving digital assets should be every business’s top priority.
 There are several great digital asset management (DAM) options in the market today that you can consider.
 When looking for a great DAM, you should look for the following capabilities:

 - Simple downloading.

 - Seamless integration into the rest of your marketing stack.

 Pro tip: Check out our article What is Digital Asset Management? to learn more about what DAM involves and how your brand can benefit from its implementation.

 Step 2.
 Delivery